tendermint/spec/rfc/004-priority-based-mempool.md

 The mempool is a **in-memory pool of uncommitted transactions**.

-* Note that you can enable the Write-Ahead-Logging for transactions, but it’s disabled by default and rarely used in practice.
-It does not remove the need for “smart clients” which can resubmit transactions due to https://github.com/tendermint/tendermint/issues/3322#issuecomment-621138398 (evil proposers can drop valid transactions).
+- Note that you can enable the Write-Ahead-Logging for transactions, but it’s disabled by default and rarely used in practice.
+It does not remove the need for "smart clients" which can resubmit transactions due to [this issue](https://github.com/tendermint/tendermint/issues/3322#issuecomment-621138398) (evil proposers can drop valid transactions).
 So it’s purely for persistence, nothing else.

 The typical flow is: